hanjunwei-lab/DeepCCDS/README.md

 conda install numpy pandas scipy scikit-learn pytorch
 ```

-## 3. Before usage
-We have made available all the code necessary to execute **DeepCCDS** in this GitHub repository.
-Please ensure that you replace the input data paths in the code with your own storage locations.

-## 4. Usage
+## 3. Usage

 The implemention of **DeepCCDS** framework is divided into two main parts:

 - **Part I**: Characterizing cancer driver signals as pathway representations through a prior knowledge network.
 - **Part II**: The complete training stage, in which the entire DeepCCDS framework undergoes end-to-end training.
+> We have made available all the code necessary to execute **DeepCCDS** in this GitHub repository.
+Please ensure that you replace the input data paths in the code with your own storage locations.

-### 4.1.
+### 3.1.
 Implemention of Part I
 **1. Code**: The code used to implement **Part I** is in the file "[Characterizing_CDS.R](code/Characterizing_CDS.R)" which located at folder ``code/``.
 This file encompasses the original data processing, execution of the random walk algorithm and enrichment analysis.

 **2. Data**: The datasets used to implement **Part I** can be downloaded from the ``scDEAL.7z`` link: